Medication Search: Ozempic

 Risk of thyroid cancer: In rare cases, people have developed thyroid cancer while using medications similar to semaglutide.
 People with a personal or family history of thyroid cancer or people who have multiple endocrine neoplasia syndrome type 2 (a disease where people have tumours in more than one gland in their body) should not use this medication.
 If you develop difficulty swallowing or breathing, hoarseness or notice a mass developing in your neck, contact your doctor as soon as possible.

 Pregnancy: Semaglutide should not be used during pregnancy.
 If you become pregnant while using this medication, contact your doctor immediately.
+Women who may become pregnant should use effective birth control while using semaglutide and for at least 2 months after stopping the medication.

 Breast-feeding: It is not known if semaglutide passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.